-To register, go to myosu.oregonstate.edu and log in, then click on the Student Records link and choose Commencement Attendance Confirmation.
-You must be a graduate (or anticipated graduate) of one of the following terms: summer 2014, fall 2014, winter 2015, spring 2015.
-Undergraduates with anticipated graduation terms of fall 2015 or summer 2015 are also eligible to participate in the Commencement ceremony.
+To participate in Commencement, you must register and have an application to graduate on file.
+To register, go to myosu.oregonstate.edu and log in, click on Commencement Attendance Confirmation in the “My Student Stuff” block.
+You must be a graduate (or anticipated graduate) of one of the following terms: summer 2016, fall 2016, winter 2017, spring 2017 or summer 2017.
+Undergraduates with anticipated graduation in fall 2016 are also eligible to participate in the Commencement ceremony.

-For spring term graduates to be eligible to receive a diploma at Commencement, all incomplete grades for required courses must be resolved and transfer credits must be on file before May 8.
+For spring term graduates to be eligible to receive a diploma at Commencement, all incomplete grades for required courses must be resolved and transfer credits must be on file before May 6.

 All incomplete grades for courses included in the completion of institutional and/or major degree requirements must be resolved.
 All I/Alternate Grades that are pending at the time the degree is conferred will revert to the alternate grade.
 You should resolve all I/Alternate Grades before degrees are conferred at the end of the term in which you have applied to graduate.
-For more information, go to oregonstate.edu/registrar/incomplete-grades
+For more information, go to oregonstate.edu/registrar/incomplete-grades.

-Graduate Candidates: Graduate degree candidate grades will be reported to the Graduate School.
-If you are a spring graduate degree candidate, you may participate in the Commencement ceremony only if all of your degree requirements are completed by the spring term deadline.
-For more information, go to gradschool.oregonstate.edu/success/commencement.
+Graduate Candidates: Grades will be reported to the Graduate School.
+If you’re a graduate candidate, you may participate in Commencement and receive your diploma only if all of your degree requirements are completed by the spring term deadline.
+Graduate students completing degree requirements summer term may also participate with agreement of their major professor.
+For detailed requirements, see “commencement requirements” at gradschool.oregonstate.edu/progress/commencement.